eppark/SimpleTweet/README.md

 * [x] Users can favorite/unfavorite and retweet/unretweet from the main timeline
 * [x] Users can see which of their followers retweeted a Tweet from the main timeline
 * [x] Users can press the home button to scroll back to the top
+* [x] Users can see user-specific timelines on their profile page

 ## Video Walkthrough